Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/issue-document-store-webapp.md

 sidebar_label: Issuing Document
 ---

-This guide will help you issue a hash using one of the available web applications.
+This guide shows how to issue a hash using one of the available web applications.

 Currently, there are two web applications: